pfrenard/RepData_PeerAssessment1/PA1_template.md

 ## 10    NA 2012-10-01       45
 ## # … with 17,558 more rows
 ```
+We have a new tibble with 17568 rows and 3 columns.

 ## What is mean total number of steps taken per day?